 A mixed media series of 6 large abstract paintings with sculptural elements

 Humans are sentient beings, with the capacity to have feelings, as well as the power to perceive, reason, and think.
-A subjective phenomenon refering to the depth of awareness that a living being possesses of themselves and their environment.
+A subjective phenomenon referring to the depth of awareness that a living being possesses of themselves and their environment.
 Sentience is the ability to experience sensations such as pleasure and comfort, or pain and suffering.
 The tendency is to view humans as having a full range and depth of sentience, however, it's undoubtedly possible that some animals might have properties of sentience that people don’t, and vice versa.

 Original Fine Art Prints